jaouahbi/OMMeter/README.md

 ## Installation

-> To use OMAudioMeter you must include manually all swift files located inside the `OMAudioMeter` directory directly in your project.
+> To use OMMeter you must include manually all swift files located inside the `OMMeter` directory directly in your project.

 ## CocoaPods Installation

 > Easiest installation is through Cocoapods.
 Add the following line to your Podfile:

-pod `OMAudioMeter`
+pod `OMMeter`
 and run pod install in your terminal.

 ## Carthage Installation